dartmouth-cs52/dartmouth-cs52.github.io/logistics/index.md

 ### Student Collaboration

 For the short assignments and the labs you may verbally collaborate as much as you want.
 However, the code that you commit (turn in), should be created, typed, documented, and output generated, by you.
 You may consult freely with instructors and classmates but you should work individually when actually coding.
-You should never copy code from other students.
+You should never copy code from other students or from previous students of the class.
 Your peers are not considered an authorized source.
 Even looking at another student's code for "inspiration" or "debugging" is not allowed.
 Discuss as much as you want, but do not copy.
 To do otherwise is a violation of the Academic Honor Principle.
 Any collaboration with another student should be documented in the comments.
 Again no penalty for mentioning that you talked to somebody, but if you did talk to someone and your code is very similar to theirs this will raise questions, better to clarify upfront.
+If you do end up looking at another student's code, CITE IT.

 ### Honor Code Violation Examples